peterwwillis/truckcamper/Research/Materials/Cooling.md

  - RV air conditioners
  - 'Special' ACs

+Keep in mind that **insulation** plays the biggest role in *how much* cooling you need.
+Cooling reduces temperature, and insulation prevents the need to reduce the temperature.
+The better insulation you have, the less need for cooling (or heating).
+However, no insulation can completely prevent the temperature from eventually changing, so some kind of cooling is important if you're going to be in a very hot place for a long time.

 ## Passive cooling

 The sun's rays heat the camper through radiation.
 If you can reflect away the radiation,